Secrets

 agents secrets rotate stripe-prod STRIPE_API_KEY --note "rotated after suspected leak"rotate replaces the value and preserves metadata; add refuses to overwrite an existing key.

 On macOS, Keychain access for secret bundles is gated by Touch ID when biometry is available.
-The prompt fires once per bundle per shell session, not per command.
+Every bundle has a prompt policy, shown in the POLICY column of agents secrets list:

 Instructing an agent